Human penis: Structure

-The human penis is made up of three columns of tissue: two corpora cavernosa lie next to each other on the dorsal side and one corpus spongiosum lies between them on the ventral side.

-The corpus cavernosum forms most of the penis and contains blood vessels that fill with blood to help make an erection.
+The human penis is made up of three columns of erectile tissue: two corpora cavernosa lie next to each other (separated by a fibrous septum) on the dorsal side and one corpus spongiosum lies between them on the ventral side.
+These columns are surrounded by a fibrous layer of connective tissue called the tunica albuginea.
+The corpora cavernosa are innervated by lesser and greater cavernous nerves and form most of the penis containing blood vessels that fill with blood to help make an erection.

-The crus of penis is the proximal parts of the corpora cavernosum.
+The crura are the proximal parts of the corpora cavernosa.
 The corpus spongiosum is an erectile tissue surrounding the urethra.
-The proximal parts of the corpus spongiosum form the bulb of penis and the distal ends form the glans penis.
+The proximal parts of the corpus spongiosum form the bulb and the distal ends form the glans penis.

-The enlarged and bulbous-shaped end of the corpus spongiosum forms the glans penis with two specific types of sinusoids, which supports the foreskin, or prepuce, a loose fold of skin that in adults can retract to expose the glans.
-The area on the underside of the penis, where the foreskin is attached, is called the frenum, or frenulum.
+The enlarged and bulbous-shaped end of the corpus spongiosum forms the glans penis with two specific types of sinusoids, which supports the foreskin, a loose fold of skin that in adults can retract to expose the glans.
+The area on the underside of the glans, where the foreskin is attached, is called the frenulum.
 The rounded base of the glans is called the corona.
-The perineal raphe is the noticeable line along the underside of the penis.
+The inner surface of the foreskin and corona is rich in sebaceous glands which secrete smegma.
+The structure of the penis is supported by the pelvic floor muscles.